open-zaak/open-zaak/docs/installation/config/openzaak_config.rst

 ``Site`` to the domain under which Open Zaak will be deployed (see :ref:`the manual<manual_configuration>` for more information).

+.. note:: Due to a cache-bug in the underlying framework, you need to restart all replicas for this change to take effect everywhere.

+.. _installation_configuration_notificaties_api:

 Configure Notificaties API
 ==========================